Piotr1215/cloudrumble/docs/Certificates/Linux/lfct_guide.md

 Using `vim` here is preferred as `vim` comes with extensive help system.
 Just type `:h regex` to get basic info about regex syntax.

+Use egrep for command line regular expressions, for example `egrep "Dec 11| Dec 10" testdates.txt`

 To practice regular expressions use [regular expressions 101](https://regex101.com/).